aws-samples/amazon-documentdb-samples/samples/docdb-docker-quarkus-panache/README.md

 1. How to create a sample Java application using Quarkus framework that connects to Amazon DocumentDB
 2. How to use Panache ORM library to interact with Amazon DocumentDB from the code
-3. How to build a sample docker image from the code
+3. How to build a sample Docker image from the code
 4. How to run a local container based on that image and test the endpoints

 ### What are Docker containers

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A [Docker container](https://www.docker.com/resources/what-container/) image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+A [Docker container](https://www.Docker.com/resources/what-container/) image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-To learn more about containerization and its benefits, please read (resource)[https://aws.amazon.com/what-is/containerization/)
+To learn more about containerization and its benefits, please read [resource](https://aws.amazon.com/what-is/containerization/)

 ### What is Quarkus?